iZettle/api-documentation/finance-api/user-guides/fetch-account-balance.md

 Fetch the account balance in the merchant's Zettle preliminary or liquid account.

 1. Fetch the balance in one or both of the merchant's preliminary and liquid accounts as follows:
-   * To check the balance of transactions that are still in the process of being cleared by the acquiring bank, fetch the preliminary account balance:
+   * To check the balance of transactions that are still being cleared by the acquiring bank, fetch the preliminary account balance:
      ```
      GET /organizations/self/accounts/preliminary/balance
      ```